DevanshiJodhani/FastNews-newsApp/README.md

 - 🔑 Admin and User role functionality

 ## Functionality ⚙️

--Users can login, signup, logout, and delete their accounts.
+- Users can login, signup, logout, and delete their accounts.
 - Users signed up as "admin" can create and delete posts.
 - All users can view all posts.
 - Admins can view posts they created.